Barnstaple: History

 The town benefited from rising trade with America in the 16th and 17th centuries, for the benefit of wealthy merchants who built impressive town houses.
 Some of these survive behind more recent frontages, for instance No. 62 Boutport Street, said to have one of the best plaster ceilings in Devon.
 The merchants also built almshouses, including Penrose's, and backed their legacy with elaborate family monuments inside the church.

 By the 18th century, Barnstaple had ceased to be a woollen manufacturing town.
 Its output was replaced from Ireland, for which it was the main landing place; the raw materials were then taken by land to clothmaking towns in mid and east-Devon, such as Tiverton and Honiton.
 However, the harbour was silting up.
 As early as c.
 1630 Tristram Risdon reported, "It hardly beareth small vessels."
 Bideford, lower down the estuary and benefiting from the scouring by the fast-flowing River Torridge, gradually took over the trade.

 Although Barnstaple's trade in 1680–1730 was surpassed by Bideford's, it retained economic importance into the early 20th century, manufacturing lace, gloves, sail-cloth and fishing-nets, with extensive potteries, tanneries, sawmills and foundries, and some shipbuilding still carried on.
 The Bear Street drill hall dates from the early 19th century.

-Barnstaple was one borough reformed by the Municipal Reform Act 1835.
-Between the 1930s and the 1950s it embraced the villages of Pilton, Newport, and Roundswell through ribbon development.
+Between the 1930s and the 1950s the urban area grew to incorporate the villages of Pilton, Newport, and Roundswell through ribbon development.

-Government

-Internal government

-The historic Borough was long governed by the Mayor of Barnstaple and Corporation seated at Barnstaple Guildhall.
-The mayor served an annual term, with an election on the Feast of the Assumption of the Virgin (15 August) by a jury of twelve.
-However, it was a mesne borough, not held by the Mayor and Corporation as tenant in chief from the king, but from the feudal barony of Barnstaple, later known as lord of the Castle Manor or Castle Court.
-The Corporation tried several times to claim direct, free-borough status, but without success.
-The mayor was not recognised as such by the monarch, but merely as bailiff of the feudal baron.
-The borough powers were restricted under an inquisition ad quod damnum in the reign of Edward III, which from an inspection of evidence found that members of the corporation elected a mayor only by permission of the lord; legal pleas were held in a court at which the lord's steward, not the mayor, presided; the borough was taxed by the county assessors and the lord held the various assizes which the burgesses claimed.
-Indeed, the royal charter supposedly held by the corporation, granting it borough status, was suspected of being a forgery.

-Since 1974, Barnstaple has been a civil parish governed by a town council.
+Governance

+There are three tiers of local government covering Barnstaple, at parish (town), district and county level: Barnstaple Town Council, North Devon Council (based just outside Barnstaple) and Devon County Council (based in Exeter).
+Barnstaple Town Council meets at the Guildhall on High Street and has its offices at Barum House on The Square.